-- When the cork is pushed out slightly from the bottle, it's a sign the wine has overheated and expanded within the bottle.
+- The cork is pushed out slightly from the bottle.
+That's a sign the wine has overheated and expanded within the bottle.

-- Examine the color.
+- The wine is a brownish color.
 A brown hue in red wine demonstrates that the liquid is past its prime.
 White wines that have darkened to a deep yellow or brownish straw color are usually oxidized.

-- Wine that lacks fruit, is raspy, too astringent, or has a paint-thinner taste is usually bad.
+- You detect astringent or chemically flavors.
+Wine that lacks fruit, is raspy, too astringent, or has a paint-thinner taste is usually bad.

-- A still wine that is fizzy or effervescent has undergone a second fermentation after the bottling and shouldn't be enjoyed.
+- It tastes fizzy, but it's not a sparkling wine.
+A still wine that is fizzy or effervescent has undergone a second fermentation after the bottling and shouldn't be enjoyed.

 One last word of advice: Always smell and examine the actual liquid.
 Although the term "corked"commonly refers to tainted wine, inspecting the cork alone will not determine if the wine has gone bad.
 Use your other senses.
 Have you ever had an undrinkable bottle of wine?
 How did you know it was questionable?